- Mission statement

 ‘Assess – Plan – Do – Review’.
 This method is used to oversee; plan and work with each child (See the attached diagram).

-- The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.
+- The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made in all areas.
+Good teaching provision in class for all pupils is known as Quality First Teaching which is part of Universal Provision in the Somerset Core Standards.

 Who will explain this to me?